 Stanzas Nine, Ten, and Eleven

-The next two stanza of ‘Halloween in the Anthropocene, 2015’ speak on imagery that is traditionally associated with the anthropocene.
+The next two stanzas of ‘Halloween in the Anthropocene, 2015’ speaks on imagery that is traditionally associated with the Anthropocene.
 This includes that of the climate crisis and its related disasters.
 Perez presents a child dressed as the sun first.
 They are then juxtaposed with the dying, warming ocean and the “dead / fish and refugee children”.

 There is a turn in the poem at this point.
 “Praise” becomes “pray”.
 The speaker asks that everyone see and understand the terrors going on in the world around us.
 We must “pray” for the lost habitats and the fallout.
 We have to “pray” for the world impacted by extinction and greed.
 He states that “our costumes / won’t hide the trust cost of our greed”.
 Despite our best efforts to ignore what’s going on in the world, nothing is going away.
 It’s all there, under our noses.